storj/design-docs/20260429-bucket-eventing-tidb.md

 - In-memory LRU caching for bucket notification configs is reused.
 - `shouldTransmitEvent()` is reused without modification.
 - Satellite-managed encryption requirement is enforced.
-- Async Pub/Sub delivery via `PendingResult` is reused — the worker calls `Publish` and confirms delivery asynchronously before deleting the outbox row.
+- Async Pub/Sub delivery via the `eventing.PendingResult` interface is reused — `TiDBEventSource` calls `Publish` (non-blocking) and confirms delivery via `result.Get()` before deleting the outbox row.

 The only Spanner-specific mechanism that does not apply to TiDB is `ExcludeTxnFromChangeStreams` — TiDB has no equivalent, and cost filtering is handled instead by `shouldTransmitEvent()` already gating the outbox write.